 This article guides you through the requirements, best practices, and deployment of Network ATC.
 Network ATC simplifies the deployment and network configuration management for Azure Stack HCI clusters.
-This provides an intent-based approach to host network deployment.
+Network ATC provides an intent-based approach to host network deployment.
 By specifying one or more intents (management, compute, or storage) for a network adapter, you can automate the deployment of the intended configuration.
-For more information on Network ATC, including an overview and definitions, see Network ATC overview.
+For more information on Network ATC, including an overview and definitions, please see Network ATC overview.

 If you have feedback or encounter any issues, review the Requirements and best practices section, check the Network ATC event log, and work with your Microsoft support team.

 Requirements and best practices

 The following are requirements and best practices for using Network ATC in Azure Stack HCI:

 All servers in the cluster must be running Azure Stack HCI, version 22H2 with the November update (or later).